Blog

 Conclusion: Streamlining Your Cluster

 Choosing the right tool depends on your team's specialized needs.
-If you need a pure GitOps engine, Argo CD is the maestro.
-If you are deeply integrated into the Microsoft ecosystem, Azure DevOps remains the logical choice.
+If you need a pure GitOps engine and have the headcount to maintain it, Argo CD is the industry standard.

 Share on :